Learn lean entrepreneurship, generate impact and sustainable business models

 - Examine key intellectual concepts in relation to entrepreneurialism.

-- Understand how entrepreneurial opportunities are discovered, evaluated, and pursued.
+- Explore how entrepreneurial opportunities are discovered, validated, pursued and pitched.

 Indicative Core Content